-- Promote respect for human rights and fundamental freedoms, and the establishment of facts concerning their violation; help foster the development of democratic institutions and processes, including the restoration of the local organs of authority; assist in the preparation of possible new constitutional agreements and in the holding and monitoring of elections; - 2.
-Facilitate the delivery to the region by international and non-governmental organizations of humanitarian aid for victims of the crisis, wherever they may be located: - 3.
-Provide assistance to the authorities of the Russian Federation and to international organizations in ensuring the speediest possible return of refugees and displaced persons to their homes in the crisis region; - 4.
-Promote a peaceful resolution of the crisis and a stabilization of the situation in the Chechen republic in conformity with the principle of territorial integrity of the Russian Federation and in accordance with OSCE principles; - 5.
-Pursue dialogue and negotiations, as appropriate, through participation in 'round tables', with a view to establishing a cease-fire agreement and eliminating sources of tension; - 6.
-Support the creation of mechanisms guaranteeing the rule of law, order and public
+- Provide assistance to the authorities of the Russian Federation and to international organizations in ensuring the speediest possible return of refugees and displaced persons to their homes in the crisis region; - Promote a peaceful resolution of the crisis and a stabilization of the situation in the Chechen republic in conformity with the principle of territorial integrity of the Russian Federation and in accordance with OSCE principles; - Pursue dialogue and negotiations, as appropriate, through participation in "round tables", with a view to establish a cease-fire agreement and eliminating sources of tension; - Support the creation of mechanisms guaranteeing the rule of law, order and public safety.

 The Assistance Group began working in Grozny on 26 April 1995.
-Despite the importance and urgency of several of the other tasks included in the AG's broad mandate (indeed impossibly broad, but conveniently flexible), the most prominent part of its activities up until 1997 was the group's mediation efforts.
-Tireless shuttle diplomacy by the then Head of the Group, Ambassador Tim Guldimann, was instrumental in facilitating the negotiation process that led to the Khasaviurt Agreement of 31 August 1996, which brought an end to the armed conflict.
-The Khasaviurt Agreement also provided for a pull-out of all troops, and stipulated that 'agreement on the principles of mutual relations between the Russian Federation and the Chechen Republic is to be worked out by 31 December 2001'.
-Also in terms of the Agreement, presidential and parliamentary elections took place on 27 January 1997, under the auspices of (and actually organized by) the OSCE AG.
-The elections, which were monitored by some 200 international observers, were declared free and fair by the OSCE and also recognized by the Russian Federation as legitimate.
+Despite the importance and urgency of several of the other tasks included in the AG's broad mandate (indeed impossibly broad, but conveniently flexible), the most prominent part of its activities up until 1997 was the AG's mediation efforts.
+Tireless shuttle diplomacy by the then Head of the Group, ambassador Tim Guldimann, was instrumental in facilitating the negotiation process that led to the Khasav-Yurt Agreement of 31 August 1996, which brought an end to the armed conflict.
+The Khasav-Yurt Agreement also provided for a pull-out of all troops, and stipulated that "agreement on the principles of mutual relations between the Russian Federation and the Chechen Republic is to be worked out by 31 December 2001".
+Also in terms of the Agreement, presidential and parliamentary elections took place on 27 January 1997 - under the auspices of (and actually organized by) the OSCE AG.
+The elections, which were monitored by some 200 international observers, were declared free and fair by the OSCE, and also recognized by the Russian Federation as legitimate.

 Thus, by March 1997 the accomplishments of the AG were substantial and, indeed, impressive.
 However, at this stage, the general attitude of the parties involved seems to have been that the most pressing tasks in the AG's mandate had been dealt with successfully and once and for all.
-This view was explicitly laid down in a Statement of the Russian Federation to the OSCE Permanent Council of 13 March 1997, which maintained, inter alia, that: 'the part of the OSCE Assistance Group's mandate which is related to mediation efforts in the context of settling the armed conflict and smoothing the way to negotiations has been carried out in full.
-The dialog that has begun between the federal authorities and the new leadership of Chechnya . . . is . . . being conducted directly and excludes any mediation efforts whatsoever by the OSCE representatives.'
+This view was explicitly laid down in a Statement of the Russian federation to the OSCE Permanent Council of 13 March 1997, which maintained, i.a., that "...the part of the OSCE Assistance Group's mandate which is related to mediation efforts in the context of settling the armed conflict and smoothing the way to negotiations has been carried out in full.

+The dialogue that has begun between the federal authorities and the new leadership of Chechnya...is...being conducted directly and excludes any mediation efforts whatsoever by the OSCE representatives".

 Thus, although the basic text of the Assistance Group's mandate remained unchanged, the tasks were effectively and substantially restricted in scope.
-It should, however, be added that the AG did assist in bringing about yet another important accomplishment: the signing in Moscow on 12 May 1997 by presidents Yeltsin and Maskhadov of the Treaty on Peace and Principles of Mutual Relations between the Russian Federation and the Chechen Republic.
+It should, however, be added that the AG did assist in bringing about yet another important accomplishment: The signing in Moscow on 12 May 1997 by presidents Yeltsin and Maskhadov of the Treaty on Peace and principles of Mutual Relations between the Russian Federation and the Chechen Republic.

-However, most important-and disturbing-is that despite the agreements, the Chechen crisis remained unresolved.
-Talks as envisaged in the Khasaviurt Agreement, on the political status of Chechnya, were eventually discontinued as no progress could be made in overcoming the main obstacle, that is, Chechnya's insistence on full independence.
+However, most important - and disturbing: Despite the agreements, the Chechen crisis remained unresolved.
+Talks as envisaged in the Khasav-Yurt Agreement, on the political status of Chechnya, were eventually discontinued as no progress could be made in overcoming the main obstacle i.e. Chechnya's insistence on full independence.
 In retrospect it would thus appear that the dialogue between the federal and Chechen authorities that was supposed to render the AG's mediation role redundant, was soon to run out of steam.